Homefield Park playground improvements

 Homefield Park map - playground phases 1 and 2

-What will the new playground look like?
+What does the new playground look like?

 The new playground is designed for fun, adventure, and inclusion.
 Children of all ages and abilities can enjoy a variety of activities - from climbing walls and rope bridges to jump pads and balance beams.
 The layout encourages exploration, active play, and social connection, while safe, accessible surfacing ensures comfort and security for all.